mpeters19/BUF_SCAMP/README.md

 4. creates a new dictionary
 5. Converts dictionary to a dataset and saves as a netCDF file (1 per date)

-Parameters included in the saved netCDF include
+Parameters included in the saved netCDF include:
 1. N(D) (aka dsd in the script)
    - coordinates: time, diameter
-3. Parsivel Spectrum (the 32x32 matrix)
+2. Parsivel spectrum (32x32 matrix)
-   -
+   - coordinates: time, velocity, diameter